carvey/IPQ/README.md

 ## Run
-Finally, run the application from the top level directory (not within the ipq directory)
+Finally, run the application from the top level directory (not within the internal ipq directory)

 	flask run --host=0.0.0.0 --port=9150